Oxford Union: 2025: Assassination of Charlie Kirk

 On 10 September 2025, shortly after the assassination of American conservative activist Charlie Kirk, Oxford Union President-Elect George Abaraonye published "Charlie Kirk got shot loool" to his personal Instagram, alongside the message to a WhatsApp group chat: "Charlie Kirk got shot, let's fucking go".
 Abaraonye had debated Kirk at the Oxford Union in May 2025 on the topic of toxic masculinity.

 The comments received widespread backlash, with current Union leadership issuing a public statement "unequivocally" condemning them.
 Scheduled speakers including Josh Wolfe, a co-founder of venture capital firm Lux Capital, and the executive director of StopAntisemitism, appeared to decline invitations to speak in the upcoming term as a result of the controversy.
 Abaraonye later issued a qualified withdrawal of his comments.
 No disciplinary action was taken against Abaraonye by University College, Oxford, where he was a student, though on 13 September the Oxford Union announced it had initiated disciplinary proceedings against him.

 Abaraonye submitted a vote of no confidence in himself.
 On 21 October it was announced that with 1,228 votes of no confidence to 501 of confidence, Abaraonye was considered to have resigned as president-elect.

-Abaraonye has also faced extensive online harassment for the comments in the form of racist abuse and death threats and several other students from the WhatsApp group chat have been doxxed.
+Abaraonye faced extensive online harassment for the comments in the form of racist abuse and death threats, with several other students from the WhatsApp group chat being the target of doxxing.

+2025: Disruption of Ehud Olmert's address

+Former Israeli prime minister Ehud Olmert was invited, to speak at the Union on 17 November 2025.
+His address was disrupted by approximately 60 protesters affiliated with the groups Oxford Schools 4 Palestine, Oxford Action 4 Palestine, and Youth Demand Oxford.
+The protesters delayed the event by blocking the entrance to the debating chamber, leading to three arrests by the police.
+Security removed several demonstrators who disrupted the debate inside the chamber, chanting slogans and displaying hands dipped in red paint.